VoicuTomut/ase-fast/doc/development/addingexamples.rst

 Sphinx-Gallery
 ==============
 We are using Sphinx-Gallery to test and display our examples.
-Every time a new example is added in Gitlab, all examples are tested and errors are flagged.
+Every time a change is proposed on Gitlab (to the code or the documentation), all examples are tested and errors are flagged.

 Tutorial Guidelines